-Only 5% of American children learn to read without effort.
-Another 20% to 30% learn to read with relative ease once exposed to formal instruction.
-That leaves 60% for whom learning to read is a major challenge.
-For twenty to thirty percent of those children, reading is one of the most difficult tasks they will have to master throughout their education.
+Only 5% of American children learn to read without effort, and many others learn to read with relative ease once exposed to formal instruction.
+Approximately 60% find learning to read is a major challenge.
+For 20 - 30% of those children, reading is one of the most difficult tasks they will have to master throughout their educational journey.

 - What is dyslexia?

 - What are other related language-based learning differences?